manu-bhadoria/noir-fixed-point/README.md

 # noir-fixed-point
 ## Fixed point library for Aztec's noir language

 The FixedPoint library offers precise fixed-point arithmetic operations tailored for Noir's unique environment, where every value is fundamentally composed of Field elements.
-This library is crucial for cryptographic contexts and applications that require exact decimal calculations, such as financial applications.
+This library is crucial for cryptographic contexts and applications that require exact decimal calculations, such as DeFi applications.

 ### Features